+Ethics and Human Values in Family Planning 1988, Vatican Statement.
+Reprinted in The International Review of Natural Family Planning (Summer 1988).
 Submitted by the Vatican to XXII Council for the International Organizations of Medical Sciences, this statement notes that there are no value free methods of family planning.
 It then lists six ethical challenges of contraception, drawing on examples.
 The document also explains that though the world sees a family planning crisis, the Church sees the real problem as one of ethics.
 (Note: The name of the Vatican Dicastery is not provided in this reprint.)

+Donum vitae (Instruction on Respect for Human Life) 1987, Congregation for the Doctrine of the Faith.
 Published by the Congregation for the Doctrine of the Faith, this text is the predecessor to the above document, Dignitas personae.
 Written in the midst of significant medical innovation on assisted reproductive technology, this document defends the gift and dignity of human life (particularly in its earliest stages), against the onset of intrusive and immoral scientific innovation.

-Life-Giving Love in an Age of Technology 2009, U.S. Conference of Catholic Bishops Authored by the U.S. Conference of Catholic Bishops, this pastoral teaching on marriage and infertility brings Catholic moral principles into the discussion on modern reproductive technologies.
+Life-Giving Love in an Age of Technology 2009, U.S. Conference of Catholic Bishops.
+Authored by the U.S. Conference of Catholic Bishops, this pastoral teaching on marriage and infertility brings Catholic moral principles into the discussion on modern reproductive technologies.
 The bishops defend the dignity of procreation, reserving it to the conjugal union of spouses.
 The moral and immoral means of remedying infertility are clearly discussed.